emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 > IQ Range Age = data[75th Percentile Age] - data[25th Percentile Age]

-Comments:
+Notes:
 - Outliers could be determined by (75th Percentile + (1.5 * IQR)) and (25th Percentile - (1.5 * IQR))
-- I did a quick visual check of the histogram to see if the values were reasonable.
+- I did a quick visual check of the histogram to see if the values were reasonable
-- I would make a box and whisker diagram with these measures to assess the skewness/symmetry of the data.
+- I would make a box and whisker diagram with these measures to assess the skewness/symmetry of the data
 - From the histogram I would expect it to show a small positive skew.

-### Making the display readable
+### MAKING THE DISPLAY READABLE
-Some things that I changed to make the visualisation more aesthetically pleasing and easy to interpret.
+These are some changes I made to make the graphs more aesthetically pleasing and easy to interpret.

 These can mostly be found in the 'Format your Visual' section of the 'Visualizations' pane